rahul7976/filament/README.md

 Check out the output and make sure Clang for Windows frontend was found.
 You should see a line showing the following output.
-Note that for Visual Studio 2017 this line may list Microsoft's compiler, but the build will still in fact use Clang and you can proceed.
+Note that for Visual Studio 2017 this line may list Microsoft's compiler, but the build will still, in fact, use Clang and you can proceed.

 ```
 Clang:C:/Program Files/LLVM/msbuild-bin/cl.exe